1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (e) For the transaction of the business of the SFAI Extraordinary General Meeting (EGM), 30 eligible persons in attendance, shall form a quorum.

-9(a) At its opening meeting of each season the SFAI Council shall elect from its members a Chairman, a Vice-Chairman; competition regional coordinators and a child officer.
+9(a) At its opening meeting of each season the SFAI Council shall elect from its members national cup regional coordinators and a child officer.
 The League from which the Chairman comes shall be allowed to nominate a substitute to represent that League on the SFAI Council in place of the Chairman for the duration of the Chairman’s term/s of office.

-(f) The Provincial representatives to the SFAI Executive Committee shall serve a two season term of office, or part thereof, beginning with the first season of election.
+(g) The Provincial representatives to the SFAI Executive Committee shall serve a two-season term of office, or part thereof, beginning with the first season of election.
 At the conclusion of a representative’s term and where no new candidate is proposed, the current incumbent shall, if he/she desires, retain his/her position as the representative for the relevant Province.

-(h) Candidates for election as a Provincial representative to the SFAI Executive Committee must forward their name in writing to the SFAI Administrator no later than 30th April of the season in which any current representative’s two season term is to conclude.
+(i) Candidates for election as a Provincial representative to the SFAI Executive Committee must forward their name in writing to the SFAI no later than 30th April of the season in which any current representative’s two season term is to conclude.

-(i) All elections of Provincial representative to the SFAI Executive Committee shall be convened and administered by the SFAI Administrator.
+(j) All elections of Provincial representative to the SFAI Executive Committee shall be convened and administered by the SFAI.

 10(a) The Executive Committee shall have power to appoint any commission it may deem necessary to investigate any matter, complaint or otherwise brought to its notice.